Skip to main content

 Follow-up after treatment

-After completing treatment for vaginal cancer women will see their doctors regularly to look for signs of their cancer coming back, as well as signs of a new cancer of the vagina.
-Experts do not recommend extra testing to look for second cancers in women without symptoms.
+After completing treatment for vaginal cancer patients will see their doctors regularly to look for signs of their cancer coming back, as well as signs of a new vaginal cancer.
+Experts do not recommend extra testing to look for second cancers in people without symptoms.
 Let your doctor know about any new symptoms or problems, because they could be caused by the cancer coming back or by a new disease or second cancer.

 To help maintain good health, survivors should also: